If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 Despite the fact that she recruited brilliant coaches to serve all of her individual coaching programs, her job is still to hold the space for inspiration and radical self-acceptance.

 When MK got busy in the summer of 2020 as an advocate in her local community, her presence was missed inside Fitness Protection.
 Her members noticed the absence and some of them began to cancel.
-It wasn’t normal attrition – she lost tones of members after historically having VERY little churn.
+It wasn’t normal attrition – she lost tons of members after historically having VERY little churn.

 As soon as the effects became clear, she made sure to prioritize showing up for her members and offering her personal insights and guidance.
 While she doesn’t run every aspect of her subscription program, she always makes sure to be there for her members.